-It can't be that easy
+It can't be that easy dealing with problems

-The vast majority of U3A groups are successful and happy, but occasionally the GO will need to be alert to things going awry.
+The vast majority of u3a groups are successful and happy, but occasionally the GO will need to be alert to things going awry.

-- One very dominant member may be upsetting others. - Difficulties might be caused by occasional disrespectful remarks, or dogmatic views too strongly expressed. - People who are keen to express an opinion may not wait until the presentation is finished before interrupting. - The group may appear to be 'stuck in a rut'. - If a member stops attending try to find out why. - Behaviour that impacts other members and impairs group function should not be ignored. - If you have a serious problem in a session you can ask a member to leave, but contact your GC as soon as possible. - If you cannot resolve an issue yourself involve the GC who will involve the Executive Committee if exclusion from a group is considered.
+- One very dominant member may be upsetting others. - Difficulties might be caused by occasional disrespectful remarks, or dogmatic views too strongly expressed. - People who are keen to express an opinion may not wait until the presentation is finished before interrupting. - The group may appear to be 'stuck in a rut'. - If a member stops attending try to find out why. - Behaviour that impacts other members and impairs group function should not be ignored. - If you have a serious problem in a session you can ask a member to leave, but contact your GC as soon as possible.